 As discussed above, the key assumption in estimating reserves for our Property segment is our estimate of incurred claims and claim expenses.
 The table below shows our initial estimates of incurred claims and claim expenses for each accident year and how these initial estimates have developed over time.
 The initial estimate of accident year incurred claims and claim expenses represents our estimate of the ultimate settlement and administration costs for claims incurred in our Property segment occurring during a particular accident year, and as reported as of December 31 of that year.
 The re-estimated incurred claims and claim expenses as of December 31 of subsequent years, represent our revised estimates as reported as of those dates.
 Our most recent estimates as reported at December 31, 2020 differ from our initial accident year estimates and demonstrate that our most recent estimate of incurred claims and claim expenses are reasonably likely to vary from our initial estimate, perhaps significantly.
 Changes in this estimate will be recorded in the period in which they occur.
-In accident years where our current estimates are lower than our initial estimates, we have experienced favorable development, in comparison, for accident years where our current estimates are lower than our original estimates we have experienced adverse development.
+In accident years where our current estimates are lower than our initial estimates, we have experienced favorable development, in comparison, for accident years where our current estimates are higher than our original estimates we have experienced adverse development.
 The table is presented on a net basis and, therefore, includes the benefit of reinsurance recoverable.
 In addition, we have included historical incurred claims and claim expenses development information related to Platinum and TMR in the table below.
-For incurred accident year claims denominated in foreign currency translation rates from the incurred accident year claims development information included in the table below.
+For incurred accident year claims denominated in foreign currency, we have used the current year-end balance sheet foreign exchange rate for all periods provided, thereby eliminating the effects of changes in foreign currency translation rates from the incurred accident year claims development information included in the table below.